 Visiting Edfu Temple Today

-As mentioned earlier, Edfu Temple is still very much intact and definitely one of the best-preserved archeological discoveries in all of Egypt, and it features prominently in all Nile cruise packages.
+As mentioned earlier, Edfu Temple is still very much intact and definitely one of the best-preserved archeological discoveries in all of Egypt, and it features prominently in all Nile cruise holidays.

 Some of the main highlights at the temple include the countless inscriptions visible on its walls, as well as the inscriptions and reliefs that adorn the entrance to the temple which is by way of a massive pylon measuring 36 meters high.
 The pylon itself is also decorated with various reliefs, or sculptures depicting Ptolemy XII conquering his enemies.
 Also, the two twin granite larger than life falcons guarding the gateway to the temple are really a sight to behold.